Skip to content

 Do you install the generators yourselves?

-No — and we’re straight about it.
+No, and we are straight about it.
 Cigar City Generators is a Tampa Bay resource that connects you with one vetted, licensed local installer.
-We’re not a contractor and we don’t sell your details to a call-center list; your request goes to a single trusted north-Pinellas pro who knows the county process and the coast.
+We are not a contractor and we do not sell your details to a call-center list; your request goes to a single trusted north-Pinellas pro who knows the county permit process and this wooded terrain.

 Get your Palm Harbor home storm-ready